 Fertility can be adjusted later

-Growers sometimes choose a dense mix because it sounds richer.
-That is the wrong priority.
-Nutrition can be corrected with a measured feeding plan.
-Bad physical structure is much harder to fix once a container is planted.
+Nutrition can easily be corrected over the summer with a measured liquid or granular feeding plan.
+Bad physical structure is much harder to fix once a container is planted, often requiring you to rip the stressed plant out of the dirt entirely.
+Structure matters before fertility.

 If you're working on container growing fundamentals, also read